ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-Obviously, there is a lot of boilerplate, but looking closely one can see that
-each method is implemented as efficiently as possible with the information it
-has available: codepaths are selected at compiletime rather than runtime.

 Terang saja, ada sangat banyak plat cetak, namun bila diperhatikan lebih seksama,
 kita dapat melihat bahwa tiap metoda diimplementasika se-efisien mungkin dengan
 informasi yang tersedia: alur kode dipilih saaat waktu kompilasi, bukan pada
 saat waktu jalan.

-The performance obsessed may be able to refactor this code so all annotation
-information is available in advance, rather than injected via the `.toJsFields`
-method, with another layer of indirection.
-For absolute performance, we could
-also treat each customisation as a separate annotation, but that would multiply
-the amount of code we've written yet again, with additional cost to compilation
-time on downstream users.
-Such optimisations are beyond the scope of this book,
-but they are possible and people do them: the ability to shift work from runtime
-to compiletime is one of the most appealing things about generic programming.

 Bagi para pengguna yang sangat menginginkan performa bisa saja melakukan faktorisasi
 ulang pada kode ini, sehingga informasi anotasi tersedia lebih awal, bukan disisipkan